 1. Eligibility - Competition is open to all.
 4-H and FFA Exhibitors must belong to a Boulder County 4-H or FFA Club.

 2. Entries - Prior entry is required in all departments.
-Entries open after May 15.
+Online entries only in 2021 due to Covid-19 restrictions.